 There It Is Again - Negative Self-Talk

 Negative self-talk and other self-defeating behaviors are automatic in many people.
 "That was stupid!" is a standard internal refrain when something goes wrong.
 We do not want these behaviors to continue, yet they persist.
 We keep thinking and talking badly about ourselves.
 Changing these behaviors is challenging, exceptionally so.
-It is a process that requires cognitive restructuring, but it can be done.
-Here is how therapists do it with my clients when I send them to my psychotherapy office.
+It is a do-able process requiring cognitive restructuring.
+Here is how therapists do it with my brain-injured clients when I send them to my psychotherapy expert's office.

 Permanent personal change occurs in five steps.

 - Identifying the behavior to change

 - Focusing on the change in the short term and long term